KR1470R/firefox-bookmarks-script/README.md

 > *Do you want to install startup launcher of your saved bookmarks to your firefox?[Y/n]*

-That's gonna install script that will be run auto launch bookmarks at startup system.(Must have)
+This step will install script that will be run auto launch bookmarks at startup system.(Must have)

 **Step 2:**

 > *Do you want to install bookmarks manager?[Y/n]*

-And that's gonna install the tool for manage your bookmarks whose starts in **Step 1**.
-(Must have)
+On this step installation script will setup environment for itself.
+Everything should work fine.

-## Usage
+### Usage

-Bookmrks help page:
+_Bookmrks_ help page:

 ```shell
 bookmrk -h